plos-clan/limine-v-template/README.md

 - `make clean`: Remove the build directory

 You need to install `v`, `xorriso`, `make` to build the project, and `qemu` to boot the ISO.

+## License

+This project is licensed under the [0BSD License](LICENSE).

+It includes binary components from the [Limine project](https://github.com/limine-bootloader/limine), which are licensed under the BSD 2-Clause License.